Visit Exeter – Devon, Cornwall and the South West

 Food and Drink

 Exeter has a great choice of places to eat covering all sorts of local (and slightly more exotic!) cuisine.
-Recommendations include French brasserie Cote on the Cathedral Green, or some twists on traditional pub grub at The Rusty Bike or Fat Pig.
+A short walk away why not try long established Harry’s, or some twists on traditional pub grub at The Fat Pig, which boasts its own brewery and distillery.
 Exeter’s hotels also offer fantastic dining experiences including the Hotel du Vin and Southernhay House Hotel.

 For weird and wonderful goodies head to the cobbled Saxon-sized Gandy Street.
 Gandy Street was made famous by JK Rowling as Diagon Alley in the Harry Potter books.
 Explore Fore Street for retro clothing and records.
 Exeter is home to some delightful independent shops on Castle Street or Magdalen Road.
 Princess Hay is a modern shopping centre in the centre of Exeter, with international shops and brands available.